 Hopefully it will work out.
 If not, it’ll be an experience to reflect upon and improve for next year.

 Hope it’s given you ideas.
-If you’d like a copy of the resource let me know and I can email it to you.
+If you’d like a copy of the resource click here.